kurono73/CV_Auto_Track/README.md

 External mask clips can be synced to the active footage settings.
 If the mask duration differs from the active clip, the UI shows a warning.

-If radial distortion refine is enabled, CV Auto Track resets distortion values before solve/refine so the solve starts from a clean distortion state.

 ## Baked Track Details